Kasidetch05/Fitness-Web-Application/README.md

 2. Analysis     : The system calculates the user's BMR, TDEE, and estimated body fat percentage.
 3. Planning     : Based on the selected goal, the app generates a "Receipt" style plan detailing daily caloric and macronutrient targets.
 4. Interaction  : Users can consult the FitBot AI or use the Food Estimator to stay on track throughout their journey.
 ---
+Security & Setup Note
+- For security reasons, the GEMINI_API_KEY has been removed/masked in the public repository.
+- To run the AI features locally, you must provide your own API key from the Google AI Studio.
+- The authentication system uses client-side SHA-256 hashing to demonstrate secure data handling principles.

+---